-Wheelchair Seating and Positioning: Selecting a wheelchair and following up after using a wheelchair are important to the overall long-term success of an individual with spinal cord injury.
-Pressure ulcers are a common and very costly secondary complication in patients with SCI.
+Wheelchair Seating and Positioning: Selecting a wheelchair and following up after getting a new wheelchair are important to the overall long-term success of an individual with spinal cord injury.
+Pressure ulcers are a common and very costly secondary complication in persons with SCI.
 An adequate seating system is one way to prevent this complication.
 Madonna features an electronic pressure-mapping system that visually indicates pressure points, allowing clinicians to design and provide an appropriate seating system.

 Preparation for Home: Madonna SCI patients are provided with a 24-hour, caregiver-training program based on principles of self-advocacy and self-direction.
 We teach patients — with or without their caregivers — how to direct their care and what to do if emergencies arise.
 We provide opportunities to practice these skills, ending in a 2-3 night stay in Madonna’s transitional apartment.
 This apartment is located on the unit, with easy access to medical staff if needed, with the expectation that a family member or other caregiver will assist with the personal care required during the patient’s stay.
 The patient will direct his or her care and independently follow his or her therapy schedule.
 In addition, Madonna provides a two-week daily education class for all patients and family/friends on a variety of SCI topics.